 This brief guide to story writing aims to help children prepare for their exam by introducing them to the key areas where they will receive most of their marks.
-This is the most common cause of confusion when it cames to children's creative writing, as there is uncertainty How to get good
+This is the most common cause of confusion when it cames to children's creative writing, as there is uncertainty How to get good king for different areas of stor,.....

-We start off with some Crucially this focusses on
+We start off with some Understanding the background information.
+Crucially this focusses on